juspay/remote-development/README.md

 Make sure to push your changes to Git.
 Later, we want to figure out remote deployment here.

+## Adding users

+1. If your Juspay email address is `myname@juspay.in`, add yourself to `users/myname.nix`.
+See `users/srid.nix` for example.
+Then open a PR.

 ## Discussion

 For discussing this project, please [join our Zulip](https://nixos.zulipchat.com/#narrow/stream/413948-nixos).